Venus Doom: Reception

 Valo later ranked Venus Doom as one of his favorite albums by the band, and in 2017 described it as a "tribute album to the artists, because of whom we formed the band", and as a "look at personal limits through the lenses of Melleri and Mukka.
 The search for the core of Slavic melancholy."
 Loudwire later ranked Venus Doom fifth in the band's discography, describing it as "focusing more on chunky, heaving riffs" and displaying "HIM's dynamic interplay between unchained love and heartbreak".
 Kaaoszine ranked the album as HIM's fourth-best album, calling it "one of the band's strongest albums as a whole".
 "Sleepwalking Past Hope" was also voted the band's best song by the readers of Metal Hammer in 2017.

 Track listing

-All tracks written by Ville Valo.
+All Lyrics written by Ville Valo.